jacob-meacham/southbaycircus.com/pages/blog/10-reasons-a-circus-arts-class-is-just-what-you-re-looking-for.md

 <br>
 <img src="/static/img/blog/hoops.jpg" class="blog-image" style="display: block; margin-left: auto; margin-right: auto">

 **4. You want to get your heart pumping.** Love dance workouts?
 Try hooping.
-An hour of cardio will fly by when all the mind space you have is focused on keeping your hoop on your arms and body.
+An hour of cardio will fly by when all your mind power goes to keeping your hoop on your body.

 <br>
 <br>